TA2k/ioBroker.vw-connect/README.md

 ## vw-connect adapter for ioBroker

-Adapter for VW We Connect and Skoda Connect
+Adapter for VW We Connect, myAudi and Skoda Connect

 ## Usage

 Use the state under remote control to control your car remotly.

 ## Status fields Explanation

 '0x0101010002.0x0101010002': //distanceCovered